jskov-jyskebank-dk/openshift-podman/README.md

 The problem ("there might not be enough IDs available in the namespace") seems to be due to the uidmap size provided by OpenShift.

-The old issue containers/libpod#1092 suggests it should be working, with the CAP_SETUID/CAP_SETGID being the most problematic issue (on OpenShift).
+The old issue https://github.com/containers/libpod/issues/1092 suggests that it has been working, with the CAP_SETUID/CAP_SETGID being the most problematic issue (on OpenShift).
+This is an issue from 2018 though.

-But my podman invocation never gets that far.
+My podman invocation never gets that far.

 Maybe because I need to configure the securitycontext differently?
 Or because it is a newer version of OpenShift?
 Or the new version of podman?